wp-plugins/highlight-search-terms/readme.txt

 == Installation ==

 To make it work, you will need to take **two steps**!
-(I) A normal installation and activation procedure _and_ (II) adding CSS styling rules to get highlighting to fit your theme.
-Without that last step, you will not see any hilites.
+(I) A normal installation and activation procedure _and_ (II) adding CSS styling rules to get highlighting for browsers that do not support HTML5 like Internet Explorer 8 or older.
+Without that last step, visitors using older browsers will not see any hilites.

 **I.** [Install now](http://coveredwebservices.com/wp-plugin-install/?plugin=highlight-search-terms) _or_ use the slick search and install feature (Plugins > Add New and search for "highlight search terms") in your WP2.7+ admin section _or_ follow these basic steps.